Dubai: Expat's Dh29 food order turns into Dh9,872 nightmare after phishing scam

 Cybersecurity experts emphasised that Sarika's ordeal underscores the escalating threat of phishing scams, where fraudulent websites pose as legitimate food delivery platforms to deceive users into revealing their credit card information.

-“Lured by attractive offers, individuals unwittingly share their card details, which scammers then exploit to carry out unauthorised transactions,” said Obaidullah Kazmi, founder and CTO (chief technology officer) of CREDO Technology Services LLC.
+“Lured by attractive offers, individuals unwittingly share their card details, which scammers then exploit to carry out unauthorised transactions,” said Obaidullah Kazmi, founder and chief technology officer of CREDO Technology Services LLC.

 “Education campaigns can help raise awareness and prevent scams.
 Additionally, swift action at the country level to shut down fraudulent websites and better collaboration between banks and law enforcement are crucial in minimising the impact of such incidents.